Ringworm (dermatophytosis) is a fungal skin infection that affects humans and animals, including parrots.

 The fungal spores can be found on grass, leaves, or toys left outside.
 If your parrot was rolling around on the lawn, it might have been exposed to fungi.

 If the parrot is healthy enough, its immune system will likely prevent infection.
 However, it could bring back the spores on its feathers and infect you, friends, family, and other pets.

 Illness And Injury

-If your parrot is ill or is recovering from an injury, its immune system will be compromised.
+If a parrot is ill or recovering from an injury, its immune system will be compromised.

-Aside from that, your parrot may get ringworm due to its medication.
+Aside from that, a parrot may get ringworm due to its medication.
 For example, antibiotics reduce the number of immune cells in the body.

 Some animals are asymptomatic carriers, meaning that they exhibit no symptoms.
 This risk is heightened if other animals are allowed to go outside.

 Some parrots are captured from their natural habitats and smuggled into the country.
-All those parrots are kept together for long periods of time, spreading ringworm to other birds.
+All those parrots are kept together for long periods, spreading ringworm to other birds.